Pros / The program puts its SWORD tool bar on applications for easy capture.

-The acronym, with each letter on an active button, is displayed prominently at the top of the screen capture app's interface.
+Each letter of the acronym is on a ribbon attached at the top of the screen while the software is running.
 You simply click on the letters to initiate each of the capture modes.
 The screenshot then appears in a window, ready to edit.
 It works smoothly and effectively.

-In addition to the capture types mentioned above, FullShot lets you collect images and screenshots in a scrolling capture, so you can catch more than appears on screen.
+In addition to the capture types mentioned above, FullShot collects images and screenshots in a scrolling capture, so you can catch more than appears on screen.
 This is handy for capturing webpages and spreadsheets.
-The time-controlled function lets you schedule times to take automatic screenshots.
-You also can capture images of DirectX applications and video games.
+The time-controlled function schedules times to take automatic screenshots.

 This screen capture software does not let you record video of your screen, only still shots.
 It's limited to standard capture shapes such as rectangles, ellipses and freehand.
 It does not let you capture images from multiple locations at once, like our top pick, Snagit.

 You can add drop shadows, tear effects and frames to the screenshots you capture.
 In addition, you can add text bubbles or arrows and lines.
 You can even make them different thicknesses and colors.
 These elements are good for slideshows, manuals and presentations.

-Sharing images and screenshots taken with FullShot is easy with the program’s email option.
-With this screen capture software, you can create images in JPG, PNG, PDF and GIF file formats, which means you can create small files for sharing online or large high resolution files.
+With this screen capture software, you can create images in 16 formats including JPG, PNG, PDF and GIF.
+This means that you can create small files for sharing online or large high-resolution files.
 FullShot can import images from your connected camera or scanner, allowing you to fine tune them before sharing them.